Chart Color Schemes

 Petrie is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of February 2026, the estimated population of Petrie is around 9,125.
-This reflects an increase of 403 people since the 2021 Census, which reported a population of 8,722.
-The change is inferred from the resident population of 9,117 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 34 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,382 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Population growth for Petrie was primarily driven by natural growth contributing approximately 54.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Petrie is around 9,226, reflecting an increase of 504 people since the 2021 Census.
+The 2021 Census reported a population of 8,722 in Petrie.
+This increase is inferred from AreaSearch's estimate of 9,187 residents following examination of the latest ERP data release by the ABS (June 2025) and an additional 35 validated new addresses since the Census date.
+This results in a population density ratio of 1,397 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Natural growth contributed approximately 54.0% of overall population gains during recent periods, driving primary population growth for Petrie.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Anticipating future population dynamics, a population increase just below the median of statistical areas analysed by AreaSearch is expected.
-Petrie is expected to grow by 925 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Future population dynamics anticipate a population increase just below the median of statistical areas analysed by AreaSearch, with an expected growth of 925 persons to 2041, reflecting an overall increase of 9.6% over the 16 years.

 Frequently Asked Questions - Population